In this section

 To Cameron, higher welfare standards don’t just mean happier pigs but also better-quality meat.
 He is also a firm believer that the breed is just as important as the environment.

 “We rear Hampshires here.
-It’s a breed that produces good fat marbling in the meat which melts during the cooking process, keeping it moist and imparting flavour.
+It’s a breed that produces good fat marbling in the meat which melts during the cooking process, keeping it moist and imparting a full flavour.
 You don’t get flavourful, tender pork without fat.

-We make a real effort here to host visits for our customers and their customers.
+“We make a real effort to host visits for our customers and their customers.
 This often includes chefs and restaurateurs.
-It’s really important that they see our method of farming pigs in practice so they can appreciate the huge effort we put into it.”
+It’s important that they see our method of farming pigs in practice so they can appreciate the huge effort we put in.

 “We’ve also been hosting GCSE food technology students, including girls from Malvern College.
 They are the customers of the future, so getting them to understand and appreciate the benefits of farming animals well is essential.”

-After all these years, I still get so much pleasure from farming my animals well.
-Seeing them able to fully exhibit their natural behaviours - rooting in grass and straw and wallowing in big, natural pools of water – is so satisfying.
-They are definitely ‘pigs in clover!
-And with our investment in wildflower planting and more frequent paddock rotation, the environment for all of us is so much better too.”
+“After all these years and in the face of these really difficult times, I still get so much pleasure from farming my animals well.
+Seeing them able to fully exhibit their natural behaviour, rooting around in grass and straw and wallowing happily in water always makes me smile.

 “We’re also enjoying connecting with a whole new customer base since opening The Piggery and it’s been wonderful to get such positive feedback on the quality of the meat we produce.
 I’m also optimistic that continuing to be RSPCA Assured will enable us to keep bringing home the bacon for many years to come!”